shopware/shopware/src/Docs/administration/start-development.md

 Inside the templates files you have to use absolute paths.
-The path contains your plugin name (all lowercase and without separators), followed by `static` and all further direcories inside of `static`:
+The path contains your plugin name (all lowercase and without separators), followed by `static` and all further directories inside of `static`:

 The asset path for an image inside the "SwagAdministrationExample" plugin looks like this: